VKCOM/statshouse/website/docs/guides/send-data.md

 StatsHouse uses [UDP](../conceptual%20overview/components.md#receiving-data-via-udp).
-If you send a datagram per event, and there are too many of them, there is a risk of dropping datagrams due to UDP socket buffer overflow, and no one will notice it.
+If you send a datagram per event, and there are too many of them, there is a risk of dropping datagrams due to **UDP socket buffer overflow**, and no one will notice it.

 If you do not use the client library, the non-aggregated data will reach StatsHouse [agent](../conceptual%20overview/components.md#agent), and the agent will aggregate them anyway.